"Oh, and this melee class is working just

 Anime and Manga

-Ships of the wall in Honor Harrington can almost instantly annihilate anything smaller than them that strays into their energy weapon burn-through range.
+- Ships of the wall in Honor Harrington can almost instantly annihilate anything smaller than them that strays into their energy weapon burn-through range.
 This is vividly demonstrated in The Short Victorious War: One Manticoran dreadnought.
-Two squadrons of Havenite battlecruisers.
+Two divisions of Havenite battlecruisers.
 The latter die to a man barely inconveniencing the former.
 However, this example is downplayed: while they can burn through your Sidewalls, they cannot punch through any impeller wedge, no matter how weak.
 The People Republic's blunder was amplified by sending battlecruisers, the most arthritic non-wall ship class on the helm, which could not block the line of fire in time.

 - Also, treecats.
 Get within jumping range of a hostile one without body armor, and you'd better hope he settles for blinding you.

 - In The Stormlight Archive, Shardblades are usually about 6 feet long, weigh almost nothing, and pass through almost anything without resistance.
 The fighting style of someone with a Shardblade can be summed up as "swing blade, everything in an 8 foot arc dies".
 If you can get close enough the size of the weapon makes it hard to use, although if they have Shardplate as well you're now in close proximity to someone strong enough to probably punch a hole through you.

 - In the Harry Potter series, Mandrakes are plants that look like deformed human infants.
 They have a tendency to cry when pulled out of the ground, and as their cries are fatal to everyone that hears it, their death radius is basically earshot with no warning if you can't see it coming.
 And wizards have the power to amplify sounds to unnatural levels.